rkulla/imgv/README.markdown

     $ python setup.py install

-If you don't have distutils or if you don't want to install it that way.
-You can do it manually:
+If you don't have distutils, or if you don't want to install it that way, you can do it manually:

-Add /path/to/imgv to your $PYTHONPATH from the root of the package run:
+add /path/to/imgv to your $PYTHONPATH from the root of the package run:

     $ bin/imgv